80+ best Presidents’ Day sales from Target, Home Depot, Amazon, more — save up to 80%

 KitchenAid KitchenAid Professional 5qt Stand Mixer$280$450Save $170

-Walmart: Take advantage of markdowns on Beautiful by Drew Barrymore, The Pioneer Woman, Keurig and more.
+Walmart: Take advantage of markdowns on Beautiful by Drew Barrymore, Hamilton Beach, Magic Bullet and more.

-Beautiful by Drew Barrymore Beautiful by Drew Barrymore 9QT TriZone Air Fryer$119$139Save $20
+Beautiful by Drew Barrymore Beautiful by Drew Barrymore 9QT TriZone Air Fryer$119$142Save $23

 Best vacuum deals